 Worcestershire Sauce Worldwide

-The United States version of Lea & Perrins Worcestershire sauce differs from the British recipe.
-In place of Malt vinegar, distilled white vinegar is used and there's literally three times more sugar and slightly more than three times as much sodium per third of an ounce.
-The US version is also labeled with a smaller serving size, a teaspoon as one serving in contrast to the British/Canadian one tablespoon.
-There's on explanation for the change, but many imported goods are specialized for the US and it turns our Worcestershire sauce is known as the oldest food import to America.
+The U.S. version of Lea & Perrins Worcestershire sauce differs from the British recipe.
+In place of malt vinegar, distilled white vinegar is used and there's literally three times more sugar and slightly more than three times as much sodium per one-third ounce.
+The U.S. version is also labeled with a smaller serving size, a teaspoon is one serving in contrast to the British/Canadian one tablespoon.
+There's no explanation for the change, but many imported goods are specialized for the U.S.